matt-harvey/auraxx/README.md

 ## Detailed usage

-The code has detailed documentation comments.
-But an example project that uses this router would probably be more helpful than having to dig around in the doc comments.
+The code has detailed documentation comment blocks.
+For example code that uses the library, see under the `testutil\Fixture\` directory of this repository.

-**TODO** Add an example project.

 ## Installation